CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/07-combine-query-results.md

 1. Run the query, and view the results and messages.
 The results include a row for each unsold product other than products that have not been discontinued.
 The results of the EXCEPT operator include only rows that are returned by the queries *before* the EXCEPT operator.

-## Write a query that uses the CROSS APPLY operator
+## Task 4: Write a query that uses the CROSS APPLY operator

 Now you will write a table-valued function to return the product category and quantity ordered by specific customers.